const enum vs enum

 (function (Direction) {

-enum is generated at run time, it is not possible to loop over the const
+constenum is generated at run time, it is not possible to loop over theconstenum values.TypeScript will throw an error when we try to iterate over the

 for (let i in Light) {